Privacy & Cookies policy

 Should you wish to exercise these rights, we promise to respond.
 There will be no charge for this action.

-Please address requests to the Data Protection Officer, Livability, and we will respond within 30 days, of receipt of your written or verbal request and confirmed ID.
-The email address for the Data Protection Officer is: DataProtection@livability.org.uk
+Please address requests to the Data Protection Officer and we will respond within 30 days of receipt of your written or verbal request.
+Please contact our Data Protection Officer at Livability Head Office or email dataprotection@livability.org.uk

 Please provide as much information as possible about the nature of your contact with us to help us locate your records.